Frogs of Borneo

 Dring's Sticky Frog

 The species was disentangled from Kalophrynus nubicola by Fukuyama et al. 2021.
-The species has so far only know from the slopes of Gungung Mulu.
+So far, it is only known from the slopes of Gunung Mulu.

-It is smallest species of Kalophrynus, smaller than both K. nubicola and K. puncak.
-Adult males reach 13.6-15.4 mm in body length, adult female 14.8 mm.
+It is the smallest species of Kalophrynus, smaller than both K. nubicola and K. puncak.
+Adult males reach 13.6–15.4 mm in body length; one recorded adult female measured 14.8 mm.

-Further morphological features that might be helpful to distinguish it from the closely related K. nubicola and K. puncak include among other things (highlighted by Fukuyama et al 2021): The snout rounded.
-The third toe is slightly longer than or as long as the fifth toe.
-The fourth finger projects from the palm less than or as long as the terminal phalanx of the third finger; In this species the tubercles under the fingers are indistinct.
-A light lateral stripe is running on both sides of the body (absent in K. nubicola and K. puncak).
-White blotches on the belly and ventral side of thighs absent (present in K. nubicola and K. puncak).
-There are distinct inguinal yellow and dark spots present.
+Further morphological features that help distinguish it from the closely related K. nubicola and K. puncak include (highlighted by Fukuyama et al. 2021): the snout is rounded; the third toe is slightly longer than or equal to the fifth toe; the fourth finger projects from the palm less than or equal to the length of the terminal phalanx of the third finger; the tubercles under the fingers are indistinct.
+A light lateral stripe runs along both sides of the body (absent in K. nubicola and K. puncak).
+White blotches on the belly and ventral side of the thighs are absent (present in K. nubicola and K. puncak).
+Distinct yellow and dark inguinal spots are present.
 Yellow snout patches are absent (present in K. nubicola).
-Iris mostly golden to reddish-orange with black pigmentation in upper and lower thirds of the iris (bluish-grey with black pigmentation in K. nubicola and K. puncak).
+The iris is mostly golden to reddish-orange, with black pigmentation in the upper and lower thirds (bluish-grey with black pigmentation in K. nubicola and K. puncak).

 Version tracking